nerocide/jhe42b_buzzer_firmware/README.md

 - press onboard button for more than `2s`
 - or apply power for `10-12s` then remove.

-Notice 3 notes disarming tune, and red LED turning off.
+Notice 3 notes disarming tune, and red LED turning `OFF`.

+After buzzer is `disarmed`, it needs to be power cycled to be `rearmed`.

 # How to Build/Flash
 ## Requirements